johannakate/Kathleen/README.md

-# Kathleen website - Flask Python application
+# Kathleen's website - Flask Python application

 To run the app: